 2. Largest & Heaviest Go First

 So if you’re going to pack like the pros, what are you going to load into the truck first?
 Follow the rule that the largest and heaviest items should go first.
 Bulky items like large furniture pieces, kitchen appliances, and any other big, heavy specialty items should be loaded in first as they are usually the hardest to accommodate when it comes to space.
+You can ask residential movers in Kansas City to assist you in loading and unloading.

 3. Learn the Triple T Formation (TTT)